Skip to Main Content

 How can I make my driving more eco-friendly?

 Our vehicles are one of the biggest contributors to climate change, with the burning of fossil fuels like gasoline and diesel releasing nitrogen gas and excess carbon dioxide (CO2) that disrupt Earth’s climate.
-It is estimated that greenhouse gas emissions from transportation alone are responsible for about 27 percent of U.S. greenhouse gas emissions, more than any other sector.
-These tips may help you reduce your personal emissions while still getting where you need to go.
+It is estimated that greenhouse gas emissions from transportation alone are responsible for about 29 percent of U.S. greenhouse gas emissions — more than any other sector.
+And of that percentage, 58 percent is from light duty vehicles.
+The following tips may help you reduce your personal emissions while still getting where you need to go.

-Choosing an eco-friendly vehicle and being mindful of your driving and maintenance habits may benefit the environment — and your wallet.
+Choosing an eco-friendly vehicle and being mindful of your driving and maintenance habits may be more beneficial for the environment — and your wallet.
 Taking a few conscious steps to reduce your personal carbon emissions will likely save you money on gas and may even extend the life of your vehicle.

 • Drive a car with good gas mileage: The United States Environmental Protection Agency (EPA) requires auto manufacturers to add a label displaying both the fuel economy and estimated fuel costs for all new cars and light trucks.
 If you’re in the market for a new car, considering the fuel efficiency of a make and model may help you cut down on your personal emissions and save money at the pump.